1600 Olive Chapel Road, Suite 108-A

-During manic episodes, someone may experience heightened energy, impulsivity, and an intense sense of euphoria.
-Depressive episodes can cause feelings of deep sadness, fatigue, and hopelessness.
-The unpredictability of these mood swings can make it challenging for people to maintain stability in their daily lives.
-Compassionate support and education about bipolar disorder are essential for breaking down stigmas and creating an environment of understanding.
+During manic episodes, individuals may experience heightened energy, impulsivity, and an intense sense of euphoria.
+In contrast, depressive episodes can bring overwhelming sadness, fatigue, and hopelessness.
+The unpredictability of these mood swings makes it difficult to maintain stability in daily life, affecting relationships, work, and overall well-being.

 There can be many causes for Bipolar Disorder, including genetics, chemical imbalances in the brain, hormone imbalances, and even environmental factors.
 Bipolar disorder includes several subtypes, each characterized by distinct patterns of mood episodes.
 The primary types are Bipolar I, Bipolar II, and Cyclothymic Disorder.
 Here's a brief overview of each: